nxp-imx/meta-nxp-connectivity/README.md

     # Build the chip-tool-web application using imxlinux_example.sh, by adding "NXP_CHIPTOOL_WITH_WEB=1" to the command.
 For example:
     $ NXP_CHIPTOOL_WITH_WEB=1 ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/chip-tool-web -d

+    # Build the chip-tool-web2 application using imxlinux_example.sh, by adding "NXP_CHIPTOOL_WITH_WEB2=1" to the command.
+For example:
+    $ NXP_CHIPTOOL_WITH_WEB2=1 ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/chip-tool-web2 -d

     # Build the NXP customized Zigbee bridge application with below command
     $ ./scripts/examples/imxlinux_example.sh -s examples/bridge-app/nxp/linux-imx -o out/zigbee-bridge/

-The applications are built in out/ subdirectories; the subdirectory name is specified with --target option, when building the examples.
-For example, the imx-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/imx-all-clusters-app/.
+The applications are built in out/ subdirectories; the subdirectory name is specified with -o option, when building the examples.
+For example, the chip-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/all-clusters/.

 ___Make sure the subdirectories do not exist before building an application with the same name.___
-If an application needs to be built for several boards (both i.MX8M Mini EVK, i.MX6ULL EVK and i.MX93 EVK), user can specify a board dedicated directory with --out-prefix option; for example:
+If an application needs to be built for several boards (both i.MX8M Mini EVK, i.MX6ULL EVK and i.MX93 EVK), user can specify a board dedicated directory with -o option; for example:

-    $./scripts/build/build_examples.py  --target imx-chip-tool --out-prefix ./out/imx8mm build
+    $ ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/imx8mm-chip-tool -d

-After executing the above command, the chip-tool executable files will be found in ${MY_Matter_Apps}/out/imx8mm/imx-chip-tool/.
+After executing the above command, the chip-tool executable files will be found in ${MY_Matter_Apps}/out/imx8mm-chip-tool/.

 An official Matter document explaining how to use chip-tool as a Matter controller can be found [here](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md).

 A document explaining how to use Matter applications on the i.MX MPU platform can be found in the [NXP Matter demos guide](docs/guides/nxp_mpu_matter_demos.md).
 A document explaining how to use chip-tool-web application can be found in the [NXP chip-tool-web guide](docs/guides/nxp_chip_tool_web_guide.md).
-A document explaining how to use NXP customized Zigbee bridge application imx-chip-bridge-app application can be found in the [NXP imx-chip-bridge-app guide](https://github.com/NXP/matter/blob/v1.2.1-branch-nxp_imx_2024_q1/examples/bridge-app/nxp/linux-imx/README.md).
+A document explaining how to use NXP customized Zigbee bridge application imx-chip-bridge-app application can be found in the [NXP imx-chip-bridge-app guide](https://github.com/NXP/matter/blob/v1.3-branch-nxp_imx_2024_q2/examples/bridge-app/nxp/linux-imx/README.md).

 <a name="Security-configuration-for-Matter"></a>